Probate Q&A Series

 • Confirm the power of attorney ended at death under N.C.
 Gen. Stat. § 32C-2-703.

-• Alert the personal representative and request an estate accounting.
+• Alert the personal representative and request information about the estate inventory and accounting.

 • Petition the court to remove or surcharge the personal representative for inaction.

-• Report the agent’s conduct to law enforcement for criminal prosecution.
+• Report the agent’s conduct to law enforcement for criminal investigation.

 If you suspect a former agent has misused estate assets or if you need to halt unauthorized actions, contact Pierce Law Group.
 Our attorneys have many years of probate administration experience.
 We will protect your loved one’s legacy.
 Email us at intake@piercelaw.com or call us at (919) 341-7055.